 Cosmetic dentistry is an area of dentistry that utilizes techniques and procedures to enhance the attractiveness of your smile.
-We can enhance the color, shape and size of your teeth, as well as contour your gum line to give you a beautiful smile.
+At Kansas Dental Center, we can enhance the color, shape and size of your teeth, as well as contour your gum line to give you a beautiful smile.

 Kansas Dental Center currently offers two types of professional whitening treatments based on your personal goals and needs:

 - The advantage of in-office whitening treatment is results in a single day.
 You can whiten your teeth a number of shades, safely, in about an hour.
 If you have that big event coming up soon, or you just want a jump start on that bright smile, this procedure is for you.
 In order to achieve this, your gums and oral soft tissues are carefully isolated and prescription strength whitening gel is applied to your tooth surfaces several times over the course of about an hour.
 Our dental team will additionally fabricate custom take home whitening trays so you can touch up you smile anytime at home following your in-office procedure!